← Back to Research

 if not self.hardware.multi_gpu_available:

-'Multi-GPU hardware not available', model_analysis)
+return 'single_gpu', 'Multi-GPU hardware not available'

 # Model size evaluation